Asterix and the Griffin: Special edition and teaser page

-A deluxe edition of the book, published in French, features additional pages that are not included in the ordinary edition.
+A deluxe edition of the book, only published in French, features additional pages that are not included in the ordinary edition.
 These include an early scene in the Gaulish village, in which Getafix dozes off during a chess game between Asterix and Obelix, and dreams that Fanciacuppov is in need of help.
 The dream prompts Getafix to awaken and shout the shaman's name.
 This scene, which originally appeared in January 2021 as a teaser page for the book, is a homage to the opening page of Tintin in Tibet, in which Tintin falls asleep during a chess game, dreams of a friend in trouble, awakens with a shout and decides to travel to a snow-covered land.
 The deluxe edition of Asterix and the Griffin also shows a scene in which Getafix levitates.

 Production

 According to Uderzo's daughter, Sylvie, Uderzo had looked over the book's initial script and some of its early sketches, prior to his death in March 2020.

 Ferri said a sculpture of the tarasque, a creature from Celtic legends, inspired him to question whether ancient people believed in peculiar monsters.
 "It’s worth mentioning that in Roman times there weren’t many explorers, so the terra was mostly incognita.
 Even so, extraordinary animals such as elephants and rhinoceroses had already been exhibited in Rome.
 Having seen them, why would Romans have any reason to doubt the existence of equally improbable creatures?
 And hadn’t some of them (medusas, centaurs, gorgons…) been described very seriously before their time by the ancient Greeks?"

-Prior to the book's publication, Ferri had said it would contain some subtle references to the coronavirus pandemic, such as an allusion to a potion resembling a vaccine.
+Prior to the book's publication, Ferri had said it would contain some subtle references to the COVID-19 pandemic, such as an allusion to a potion resembling a vaccine.
 He subsequently said there were few allusions to the pandemic "because it wasn't that funny".